ZacHack/AdminJoin/README.md

 AdminJoin
 =========

+A PocketMine plugin.
 When an admin joins, the server broadcasts Server Admin: (Username)